DOH-RPS1303/DOH-RPS1303/README.md

 ### Hi there 👋

-- Epidemiologist/data scientist at the Washington State Department of Health 🌲
+- Epidemiologist at the Washington State Department of Health 🌲
 - I help build data dashboards 💪

 ### Check out our data dashboards!